JimmyHelp/BatterUp/README.md

 ## Chained Swings

+Chained swings will play in the order they're inserted into the table

 The `addChainedSwings` function has 6 arguments

 1. The table containing the animations, it must have 2 or more animations in it